How many shingles for a shed roof?

 Measure roof area, convert to squares, then to bundles-don't forget waste and starter strips.

 Shed roofs are usually simple, which makes shingle estimating easier than complex houses.
-The key is to estimate the actual roof surface area, not just the floor footprint.
+The key is to estimate the roof surface area you will actually cover, not just the shed floor footprint.
+Overhangs add area, and roof pitch increases the sloped surface compared to the flat footprint.

-Once you have roof area, convert to squares (100 sq ft) and then to bundles based on your shingle spec.
+Once you have roof surface area, convert to squares (100 sq ft) and then to bundles based on your shingle product.
+Finally, add waste and make sure you also have the accessories that do not follow the same math (starter strip, underlayment, drip edge, ridge cap if applicable).

 Step-by-step: shed shingle estimate